MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 If you turn this on, users can schedule webinars.
 By default, this is turned on.
 If you want to turn off meeting registration, set this policy to **Off**.

 > [!IMPORTANT]
-> **Allow scheduling private meetings** must be on for meeting registration to work.
+> **Private meeting scheduling** must be on for meeting registration to work.
 By default, this policy is turned on in the Teams admin center.
 For students in education tenants, this policy is turned off by default.
 For more information on how to enable private meeting scheduling for students, see [Teams for Education policies and policy packages](policy-packages-edu.md).

 ### Who can register